-There is nothing more admirable and moral than a person who has built incredible wealth, and then decides to give it back to the world in a way that cannot be measure monetarily.
-Bill Gates’ foundation is working to eradicate polio and HIV in countries where they are the some of the leading causes of death.
+There is nothing more admirable and moral than a person who has built incredible wealth and then decides to give it back to the world in a way that cannot be measure monetarily.
+Bill Gates’ foundation is working to eradicate polio and HIV in countries where they are some of the leading causes of death.

 I’ve never been a fan of Microsoft, but I think Bill Gates’ legacy is probably going to be more about his charitable work than Microsoft Windows.
 And his contribution to the Global Fund, about which there are unsubstantiated rumors (my assumption is that Gates wouldn’t have contributed $1.00 if they were true) regarding their finances, is critical to their strategy of eliminating infectious diseases.
 Global Fund’s success is documented:

 New HIV infections are declining in many of the countries most affected by the epidemic.
 More and more countries are in a position to target the elimination of malaria from their territories.
 The world is on course to halve TB mortality by 2015 in comparison with 1990.